Anomaly detection policies in Defender for Cloud Apps

 Activity from infrequent country

 - This detection considers past activity locations to determine new and infrequent locations.
-The anomaly detection engine stores information about previous locations used by users in the organization.
-An alert is triggered when an activity occurs from a location that wasn't recently or never visited by any user in the organization.
+The anomaly detection engine stores information about previous locations used by the user.
+An alert is triggered when an activity occurs from a location that wasn't recently or never visited by the user.
+To reduce false positive alerts, the detection suppresses connections that are characterized by common preferences to the user.

 This detection identifies malicious files in your cloud storage, whether they're from your Microsoft apps or third-party apps.
 Microsoft Defender for Cloud Apps uses Microsoft's threat intelligence to recognize whether certain files are associated with known malware attacks and are potentially malicious.
 This built-in policy is disabled by default.
 Files that are found potentially risky according to our heuristics will also be sandbox scanned.
 After malicious files are detected, you can then see a list of Infected files.
 Select the malware file name in the file drawer to open a malware report that provides you with information about the type of malware the file is infected with.